stewsmith/stewsmith.github.io/_posts/2014-05-1-Internship-Tools.markdown

 Chatroom for interns
 -----------
 Office chat rooms are intimidating.
-If you’re like me, you are probably trying not to bad in front of your co-workers.
+If you’re like me, you are probably trying not to look bad in front of your co-workers.
 You won’t ask all the questions you really should in the chatroom for fear of having documented proof of your idiocy.
 When you make an intern chat room, you can ask questions freely, and bond with your fellow interns.
 If one doesn’t exist already, go ahead and create one!